AgentBluenote/Mozilla/javascript/oojs/assessment/marking-guide.md

   </ul>
 </dd>
 <dt>setControls()</dt>
-<dd>Four marks for this.
+<dd>Three marks for this.
 You need to:
   <ul>
     <li>Write a container for the method definition, i.e. <code>EvilCircle.prototype.setControls = function() { }</code>  (1 mark).</li>
     <li>Copy the provided code block into the method (1 mark).</li>
-    <li>Look the key codes up on MDN or a similar resource and state that they map to WASD (1 mark).</li>
     <li>Explain that we needed to include <code>var _this = this;</code> because we need to reference this as it is inside the constructor's scope.
 If we didn't include this line and just referenced <code>this</code> inside the inner event handler function, it wouldn't work, as the scope would be the event handler, not the outer constructor function scope.
 (1 mark)</li>
   </ul>
 </dd>